albertrdixon/docker-transmission/README.md

 You must, at minimum:
 * Have a [Private Internet Access](https://www.privateinternetaccess.com/) account and provide your PIA username and password with the ENV vars `PIA_USER` and `PIA_PASS`.
 * Set a static IP for your container.
-I use other strategies, but feel free to alter the project to use [pipework](https://github.com/jpetazzo/pipework) or whatever new hotness strategy you desire.
+I use other strategies, but feel free to set `WITH_PIPEWORK` and use [pipework](https://github.com/jpetazzo/pipework) or whatever new hotness strategy you desire.
 * Run your container with `--priviledged` or `--cap-add=NET_ADMIN`

 ```